Nosto/nosto-shopware6/README.md

    necessary product merchandising rules before enabling this feature.
    **Note!** To prevent empty PLP displaying because of network issues or Nosto API unavailability, plugin will follow the fallback to native Shopware 6 search engine.
-3. By enabling this setting, Nosto will cache the product and category pages for not logged in users.
+3. **Global** By enabling this setting, Nosto will cache the product and category pages for not logged in users.
+4. **Channel specific** The selected domain will be used for the product URLs during the product sync.

 <a name="configuration-tag-assignment"></a>
 ## Tags Assignment Overview